 If a Cesarean birth is necessary, we have two fully equipped surgical suites within the Pregnancy & Birth Center.
 All of the team members needed to perform the procedure are always available at a moment’s notice.

-If your baby does need any special medical attention after birth, he or she will receive expert one-on-one care from the highly trained members of our Level II neonatal intensive care nursery.
+If your baby does need any special medical attention after birth, he or she will receive expert one-on-one care from the highly trained members of our Level II Special Care Nursery.
 Some babies only need an hour or two in the Special Care Nursery, while others may need to stay longer.
 If your baby needs to stay longer, you will be able to stay in one of our designated on-site family rooms.

 Our entire staff is expertly trained to ensure the safety of you, your baby and all guests in our Pregnancy & Birth Center.
 We have a state-of-the-art infant security system to protect your baby, and all babies and parents are given matching identification bracelets, which are checked frequently by our staff.